kkempfer/easylammps/README.md

 Acknowledgements
 ----------------

 I kindly thank Julien Devémy who introduced me to the Python programming language.
-Part of the code used to write `easylammps` as been taken and modified from his `lammps-tools` package available [on Github](https://github.com/jdevemy/lammps-tools).
+Part of the code used to write `easylammps` as been taken and modified from his [`lammps-tools`](https://github.com/jdevemy/lammps-tools) package.

 I gratefully acknowledge Alain Dequidt for his inspiring ideas in scientific computing.